practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure.md

 [Vagrant]: http://www.vagrantup.com/
 [VirtualBox]: https://www.virtualbox.org

-## Setting up a minimal Ruby environment
+## A recipe for cooking up a minimal Ruby environment

 Of the various open-source infrastructure automation tools, Chef is among the most widely supported systems available.
 It is a good option for Ruby